logzio/logz-docs/_source/user-guide/cloud-siem/private-feed.md

 ##### Prerequisites {#prepare-private-feed}

-Before you begin, you'll need to maintain a private feed of malicious or suspected IOCs and host it where it can be fetched by Logz.io.
+Before you begin, you'll need to maintain a private feed of IOCs and host it where it can be fetched by Logz.io.
+[For more details about supported IOC types and their formatting requirements](/user-guide/siem/ioc-types/).

 Other requirements: